nachocaru/xaprb.com/content/blog/2010-12-26-a-review-of-couchdb-the-definitive-guide-by-anderson-lenhardt-and-slater.md

   </div>
 </p>

 [CouchDB, the Definitive Guide][1].
-By J. Chris Anderson, Jan Lehnardt, and Noah Slater, O&#8217;Reilly 2010.
+By J. Chris Anderson, Jan Lehnardt, and Noah Slater, O'Reilly 2010.
 About 260 pages.
-(Here&#8217;s [a link to the publisher&#8217;s site][2].)
+(Here's [a link to the publisher's site][2].)

 This is a good introduction to CouchDB.
-I would like more information about server internals from a book titled &#8220;definitive guide.&#8221; But it orients the reader well and shows CouchDB&#8217;s strengths and use cases clearly.
+I would like more information about server internals from a book titled "definitive guide."
+But it orients the reader well and shows CouchDB's strengths and use cases clearly.
 The writing is straightforward and well organized.
 I think it does a great job at helping the reader see the possibilities and the elegance inherent to the data model and conventions built into CouchDB.
 I ended up feeling very enthusiastic about CouchDB.

-My complaints about the book are that it sometimes doesn&#8217;t go into enough depth, and it is a little wide-eyed in places.
+My complaints about the book are that it sometimes doesn't go into enough depth, and it is a little wide-eyed in places.
 One example is the section explaining how CouchDB can scale to exabyte datasets.
-I would also like to see a little more formal or rigorous treatment of some topics; I saw the phrase &#8220;crash-only design&#8221; in several places, but the book never explained what that means.
+I would also like to see a little more formal or rigorous treatment of some topics; I saw the phrase "crash-only design" in several places, but the book never explained what that means.

-I haven&#8217;t read any of the other books on CouchDB yet, but this book was fun enough to read and made me interested enough that I would like to.
+I haven't read any of the other books on CouchDB yet, but this book was fun enough to read and made me interested enough that I would like to.
 On a related note, I contributed [an introductory white paper about CouchDB][3].

  [1]: http://www.amazon.com/dp/0596155891?tag=xaprb-20
  [2]: http://oreilly.com/catalog/9780596155902